 Fast Answers to Billing Questions

-Chatbots can answer FAQs such as “When is my bill due?” or “What’s my account balance?” with just a touch of a button or a simple voice command.
-There’s no human intervention necessary.
-They also send reminders to customers about upcoming and due bill payments, making the process timely and more efficient.
-You can also collect valuable user feedback from the bots and send it to the relevant team in real time.
+Chatbots could also be used to answer FAQs such as “When is my bill due?” or “What’s my account balance?” with just a touch of a button or a simple voice command.
+This could extend to proactive activities, such as sending reminders to customers about upcoming and due bill payments, making the process timely and more efficient.
+You could also collect valuable user feedback from the bots and send it to the relevant team in real time.

 Be at the forefront of technology